jnnycn007/pc-nrfconnect-docs/app_development.md

 1. Start nRF Connect for Desktop.
 The launcher finds all apps in `~/.nrfconnect-apps/local` and, using the `package.json` in your project, picks up the `dist/bundle.js` that was built before.
-1. Look for your app in the list with a “local” tag its name.
+1. Look for your app in the list with a “local” tag under its name.
 1. Launch the app.

 When you edit the source of the app and it is recompiled, press Ctrl-R (Windows or Linux) or Cmd-R